This page provides links to Kentucky resources and professional organizations for social studies.

 The Kentucky Humanities Council, Inc. is an independent, nonprofit affiliate of the National Endowment for the Humanities in Washington, D.C.
 KHC's focus is around telling Kentucky's story...our pride, our glory.

-The Kentucky United Nations Assembly (KUNA) is a three-day experiential learning conference in which students participate directly in simulated international diplomacy.
+The Kentucky YMCA Youth Association offers the Kentucky Youth Assembly (KYA) and the Kentucky United Nations Assembly (KUNA).
+KYA is a three-day expanded educational opportunity in which students serve as part of a model state government.
+KYA offers students the opportunity to learn about a wide variety of issues, develop critical thinking skills and articulate their beliefs while engaging constructively with their peers from around the Commonwealth.
+KUNA is a three-day experiential learning conference in which students participate directly in simulated international diplomacy.
 KUNA offers students the opportunity to experience the richness of cultures from around the world, develop empathy, and hone their critical thinking skills while engaging with a wide variety of perspectives and global issues.

 Muhammad Ali Center: Generation Ali

 Guided by Muhammad Ali's six core principles, the Muhammad Ali Center features an interactive museum, educational programming, and special events to inspire young adults and adults to pursue greatness in their own lives, communities and countries.

 National Council for the Social Studies

 Founded in 1921, the National Council for the Social Studies has